-We do enjoy a drink, and Chile has lots of excellent wine and beer.
-We spent £191 on alcohol during our travels in the country, which accounts for 22.5% of our food and drink costs.
+We do enjoy a drink, and Chile is renowned for its excellent wine (and less renowned for its beer, which is nonetheless fantastic).
+We spent $248.30 on alcohol during our travels in the country, which accounts for 22.5% of our food and drink costs.

 Restaurant cost examples

-Drawing on the few occasions we did treat ourselves to a meal out in Chile, here are a few examples of prices for dining out.
-Costs are shown for two people in Chilean pesos (CLP) as well as GBP:
+Drawing on the few occasions we did treat ourselves to a meal out in Chile, here are a few examples of the prices for dining out.
+Costs are shown for two people in Chilean pesos (CLP) as well as dollars (USD):

-- Miso soup, main dishes and soft drinks at Sui Hwa Chinese restaurant, Santiago (Brasil district): 16,965 chilenos / GBP 20
+- Miso soup, main dishes and soft drinks at Sui Hwa Chinese restaurant, Santiago (Brasil district): 16,965 chilenos / USD 26

-- Pizzas and soft drinks at Pizza El Charrua dinner in San Pedro de Atacama: CLP 13,900 / GBP 17
+- Pizzas and soft drinks at Pizza El Charrua dinner in San Pedro de Atacama: CLP 13,900 / USD 22.10

-- Two-course meal including special Chilean lamb BBQ main and two beers each at El Asador Patagónico, Puerto Natales (this was a special treat after completing the W Trek): CLP 47,630 / GBP 58
+- Two-course meal including special Chilean lamb BBQ main and two beers each at El Asador Patagónico, Puerto Natales (this was a special treat after completing the W Trek): CLP 47,630 / USD 75.40

-- Pizza wedding anniversary lunch with two beers each at Mesita Grande, Puerto Natales: CLP 29,150 / GBP 35
+- Pizza wedding anniversary lunch with two beers each at Mesita Grande, Puerto Natales: CLP 29,150 / USD 45.50